Loading...

 Galen

 Galen (129 - c.
-216), or Claudius Galenus, was a famous Greek physician, born at Pergamus, in Illyria, where, after studying in various cities, he settled in 158.
-Subsequently he went to Rome, and eventually became physician to the emperors M. Aurelius, L. Verus, and Severus.
+216), real name Claudius Galenus, also known as Galen of Pergamon, was a famous Greek physician, born at Pergamus, in Illyria, where, after studying in various cities, he settled in 158.
+Subsequently he went to Rome, and eventually became physician to the emperors Marcus Aurelius, Lucius Verus, and Septimius Severus.
 Of his voluminous writings 83 treatises are still extant, and these treat on a varied array of subjects, philosophical as well as professional.
 For centuries after his death his works were accepted as authoritative in the matter of medicine.
 His work is considered to be the apex of Greek medicines.
 Greek medicine was transmitted to the Renaissance scholars as Galenism.

 Wisdom & Quotes